Anonymous Parse caching

 SettingDefaultEffect

 prepared_statements_cache_size8192Pool-level cache size in entries.
-0 disables remap.
+Must be greater than 0 while prepared_statements is true.

 client_anonymous_prepared_cache_sizeinherits prepared_statements_cache_sizePer-client Anonymous LRU size.
-0 = unlimited.
+0 means unlimited.
 Named is unbounded.

 The Named part of the per-client cache is always unlimited and is not affected by client_anonymous_prepared_cache_size.

-To disable anonymous remap entirely (rare, for OLAP-only deployments):
+To disable prepared-statement remapping entirely (rare, for OLAP-only deployments):

 general: